lakhansamani/lakhan.me/_blog/introducing-authorizer.md

 ✅  It is open source and free to use 😅

-✅  Supports role based authentication & Authorization
+✅  Supports role-based authentication & Authorization

 ✅  Supports secure session management with HTTP only Cookies & JWT tokens

-✅  Supports multiple auth recipies
+✅  Supports multiple auth recipes

 - Social media login (Google, Facebook, Github, more to come)
 - Basic login using email & password